RakhithJK/dbeaver-dbeaver-wiki/Database-drivers.md

 ### Summary

-If you have configured some driver, it works good and you think that it makes sense to have this driver configuration in standard DBeaver, please send your configuration to us.
+If you have configured some driver, it works well and you think that it makes sense to have this driver configuration in standard DBeaver, please send your configuration to us.
 Just create a feature request issue on GitHub and copy/paste driver description to the ticket (in any suitable form).

 Thank you :)